 Private Behavioral/Bond Consulting for Pet Owners

-Phone consultations as well as in-clinic evaluations are available for those experiencing behavior/bond problems with their pets.
-The clinic, Westminster Animals Hospital, is located a mile off Exit 5 of I-91 and just across the Connecticut River from Walpole, NH.
-The rate is $125 per hour, with a $75 minium.
+Phone consultations as well as in-clinic evaluations are available for those experiencing behavior and bond problems with their pets.
+The clinic, Westminster Animal Hospital, is located a mile off Exit 5 of I-91 and just across the Connecticut River from Walpole, NH.
+The rate is $125 per hour, with a $75 minimum.
 The fee includes the consultation, hand-outs, and eight weeks email follow-up related to that specific problem.

-Consultation topics include, but are not limited to, dog and cat aggression (toward humans and other animals), spraying and marking, chewing, clawing, digging and other destructive behaviors, separation anxiety, compulsive displays, possibly stress-related medical problems (irritable bowel syndrome, recurrent urinary tract problems, epilepsy, allergies, asthma), coping with the impending or actual loss of a pet, moving a pet into a new environment, introducing new pets into the household, and new pet selection.
+Consultation topics include, but are not limited to, canine or feline aggression (toward humans and other animals), spraying and marking, chewing, clawing, digging and other destructive behaviors, separation anxiety, compulsive displays,stress-related medical problems (“nervous stomach”, chronic or intermittent diarrhea or constipation, recurrent urinary tract problems, idiopathic epilepsy, allergies, asthma), coping with the impending or actual loss of a pet, moving a pet into a new environment, introducing new pets into the household, and new pet selection.

 All consultations will be approached holistically, i.e., the animal’s health, behavior, and relationship with the owner(s) all will be considered, with cure rather than symptomatic treatment as the ultimate goal.

 If you’re interested in setting up a consultation, please complete the appropriate form below and email it to firstname.lastname@example.org:

 Because so many people assign so many different symbolic meanings to animals, what may appear like perfectly logical organizational or business decisions to those unaware of the workings of the human-animal bond may become mired down in emotional internal and public debates and public relations disasters.
 To help avoid that, consulting services for profit and non-profit organizations have three primary focuses: